dubrie/public/books.md

 ### Finished Books

 #### 2022
+- [Parable of the Sower](/archive/books/parable-of-the-sower.md) by Octavia E. Butler :thumbsup: :star:
 - [Disrupted: My Misadventure in the Start-Up Bubble](/archive/books/disrupted.md) by Dan Lyons
 - [Native Seattle: Histories from the Crossing-Over Place](/archive/books/native-seattle.md) by Coll Thrush
 - [Endure: Mind, Body, and the Curiously Elastic Limits of Human Performance](/archive/books/endure.md) by Alex Hutchinson :thumbsup: :star: